Why Is My Bathroom Light Fixture Not Working?

 - If the switch does have power then turn it on – is there power to the other terminal?
 If not then the light switch needs to be replaced.

-- Bad Light Bulbs
+- Burned Out Light Bulbs

 - If there is power then the light bulb may be out.
 Believe it or not, I have been paid to discover that a customer’s light bulb was burnt out, and one time the customer’s light switch was in the off position – true story, the customer insisted that I bill him due to his oversight.
 So I did.